barbenjade/wed/README.md

 # wedInvite
-Backup files for wedding invitations web site for Cory's wedding and others. e
+Backup files for wedding invitations web site for Cory's wedding and others..